How to Publish Your Bot on Teams

 2. Select ADD TEAMS

-1. Add your credentials that you have in Microsoft Azure Bot, such as your APP ID and password.
+1. Add your credentials that you have in Microsoft Azure Bot, such as your APP ID and password (client secret value).

 1. Go to your assistant.